General Search Engine Resources and References

 This Giga article agrees with others that well designed pages, with descriptive titles and descriptions, are the best thing for getting good search engine rankings.
 Other recommendations include submitting your site to all major search engines; checking the background of a submission service for legitimacy; don't spam; don't use another company's trademarks; don't rely on keywords or metatags; and consider bidding on keywords.

-Giga publications are generally available only to subscribers.
-Some publications are available for sale at the Giga eShop.
 Get Found: Strategies for Working with Web Search Engines and Directories by Kathleen Hall, Planning Assumption, Giga Information Services, December 4, 2000.

 This article stresses the need for website managers to stay up with search engine technologies and strategies and to optimize sites for search engine spiders.
 Giga agrees with other experts in saying that the best way to improve and maintain results on search engines is to keep them in mind when designing the website.
 Sites that rank high usually use descriptive page titles and metatags qne have summaries that clearly describe the organization or page content.
 Giga stesses that manual submission is important for both search engines and directories.